Asthma

 If you have surgery to remove nasal polyps, take proper care of your sinuses to stop them from coming back.
 Take these steps to prevent nasal polyps from returning:

-• Use a saline nasal spray or rinse to keep your nasal passage moist and prevent swelling.
+• Use a saline nasal spray or rinse to keep your nasal passages moist and prevent swelling.
 If you have nasal allergies, it can also flush allergens, such as pollen, from your nose.

 • Keep your asthma and allergies well-controlled.
 People with asthma and allergies have a higher chance of developing nasal polyps.

-• Reduce your exposure to irritants and your allergy triggers as much as possible.
-These can include dust, smoke, pollen, mold, chemicals, and air pollutants.
-Use CERTIFIED asthma & allergy friendly® products to help you have a healthier home.
+• Reduce your exposure to irritants (such as air pollutants, smoke, dust, chemicals) and your allergy triggers (such as pollen, animal dander, mold, dust mites) as much as possible.
+Use Certified Asthma & Allergy Friendly® products to help you have a healthier home.

 • If the air in your home is dry, use a humidifier.
 Dry air can dry out your nose.
 Moist air can help improve the flow of mucus and prevent swelling.
-But don’t let the humidity in your home get above 50%.
-This can cause dust mites and molds (both common allergens and irritants) to thrive.
+Try to keep your home between 30 and 50%, if possible.
+Dust mites and molds (both common allergens and irritants) thrive in humidity over 50%.

 • Wash your hands often with warm water for at least 20 seconds.
 This can reduce your chance of getting an infection from bacteria or a virus that could cause swelling in your nose and sinuses.